phoebe-gill/pjgill.net/content/page/about.md

 I am rather fond of the theatre, particularly opera - both as audience and back stage.
 I enjoy board/role-playing/video games, and am active in the Green Party.

-My preferred pronouns are they/them.[^2]
+My preferred pronouns are she/her.
+They/them is also acceptable.

-[^2]: the use of he/him is deprecated and will be removed in a future update; she/her is currently in closed beta.

 I maintain a [public salary history]({{< ref "page/salary_history.md" >}}).